MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples-and-solutions/copilot-chat.md

 1) Clone [Semantic Kernel](https://github.com/microsoft/semantic-kernel) locally.
 2) To enable authentication, [register an Azure Application](/azure/active-directory/develop/quickstart-register-app).
 We recommend using the following properties:
-    - Select Single-page application (SPA) as platform type, and set the Web redirect URI to http://localhost:3000
+    - Select __Single-page application (SPA)__ as platform type, and set the Web redirect URI to _http://localhost:3000_
-    - Select Accounts in any organizational directory and personal Microsoft Accounts as supported account types for this sample.
+    - Select __Accounts in any organizational directory and personal Microsoft Accounts__ as supported account types for this sample.

     > [!Note]
-    > Make a note of the Application (client) ID from the Azure Portal, we will use it in step 4.
+    > Make a note of the Application (client) ID from the Azure Portal; we will use it in step 4.

 3) Install requirements

     # [Windows](#tab/Windows)
+    Open a PowerShell terminal as an administrator and navigate to the _/samples/apps/copilot-chat-app/scripts_ directory in the Semantic Kernel project.

     ```powershell
+    cd /samples/apps/copilot-chat-app/scripts
+    ```

+    Next, run the following command to install the required dependencies:
+    ```powershell
     ./Install-Requirements.ps1
     ```

     # [Ubuntu/Debian Linux](#tab/Linux)
+    Open a bash terminal as an administrator and navigate to the _/samples/apps/copilot-chat-app/scripts_ directory in the Semantic Kernel project:
     ```bash
-    ./Install-Requirements-UbuntuDebian.ps1
+    cd samples/apps/copilot-chat-app/scripts

+    # Ensure the install scripts are executable
+    chmod +x Install-Requirements-UbuntuDebian.sh
     ```

+    Next, run the following command to install the required dependencies:
+    ```bash
+    ./Install-Requirements-UbuntuDebian.sh
+    ```
     # [Other](#tab/other)

     For all other operating systems, ensure NET 6.0 SDK (or newer), Node.js 14 (or newer), and Yarn classic ([v1.22.19](https://classic.yarnpkg.com/)) package manager are installed before proceeding.

+    Afterwards open a terminal and navigate to the _/samples/apps/copilot-chat-app/scripts_ directory in the Semantic Kernel project.
+    ```bash
+    cd samples/apps/copilot-chat-app/scripts
+    ```
     ---

 4) Run the configuration script

     # [PowerShell](#tab/Powershell)

-    ```powershell
-    cd /samples/apps/copilot-chat-app/scripts
-    ```

     If you are using Azure OpenAI, replace the `{AZURE_OPENAI_ENDPOINT}`, `{AZURE_OPENAI_API_KEY}`, and `{APPLICATION_CLIENT_ID}` values in the following command before running it:

     ```powershell